davisjam/davisjam.github.io/_pages/home.md

 ## 2024

+- One paper accepted to ISSTA'24: a failure analysis of deep learning interoperability software for ONNX.
+Congrats to Purvish and the team!
 - One paper accepted to EMSE on the idea of "Reengineering" of DNNs.
 Congrats to Wenxin and the author team!
 - Two papers accepted to ESEM'24 -- a quantification of qualitative claims about hugging face, and exploratory work on GDPR in open-source software.
 Congrats to (1) Jason, Wenxin, Nick, and George; and (2) Lucas, Huayu, Sahar, Aaron, and Chris!
 - NSF funds research on tools for energy-efficient software.
 Thank you, US taxpayers.